elias-shalom/obsidian-agenda/README.md

 ## Configuration

-Obsidian Agenda offers numerous configuration options through the settings tab:
+Obs Agenda offers numerous configuration options through the settings tab:
 - Task parsing rules
 - Default view settings
 - Display preferences
-- Theme customization
 - Integration with other plugins

 ## Scope this version 1.0.0

-Version 1.0.0 of Obsidian Agenda focuses on providing robust viewing and organization capabilities for your tasks while maintaining compatibility with existing Obsidian workflows:
+Version 1.0.0 of OBS Agenda focuses on providing robust viewing and organization capabilities for your tasks while maintaining compatibility with existing Obsidian workflows:

 Included in Version 1.0.0: